jara1998/wechat-Mini-Program/.github/pull_request_template.md

 Make sure your title for the pull request follows this convention:
 "MP_< Number > < Function that got finished >"

-- Number -> You can find that on Jira
+- Number -> You can find that on Jira.
+While you are on Jira, move your task on Kanban board.
 - Function that got finished -> Simple description of what got worked.

 Example: MP_33 Calendar Submit Button
-Remember to delete everything except Description of My Work
+Remember to delete everything except Description of My Work.

 # Description of My Work
 - Who?
 Replace this with your name